1) What is the purpose of the PSSP?

 10) I’m ready to participate in studies!
 How do I do it?

 The link for the portal to participate in studies is on the home page.
-Note that it does not become active until mid February.
+Note that it does not become active until the start of Module 1 in October.

 11) What happens with the results of the studies once they are done?

 Most researchers try to publish the study results in peer-reviewed academic journals.
-Please look here for one example of a peer-reviewed study that used the PSSP.
+Please look here or here examples of a peer-reviewed studies that used the PSSP.

 If you are interested to learn about the results of a study you participated in, write down the name of the researcher who conducted the study.
 It would be totally fine to email this person after the study is over to inquire about whether the study was published, and what was learned.
 Just bear in mind that the delay between a study ending and the data being analyzed and published can be long indeed!